Songs Our Daddy Taught Us

 Songs Our Daddy Taught Us (1958) is the second studio album by American singing duo the Everly Brothers.
 The album is based on a selection of songs that the brothers learned as boys from their father, Ike Everly.
 Originally released on Cadence Records, the album has been re-released on LP and CD many times, primarily by Rhino and EMI.

 Reception

 Music journalist Richie Unterberger notes that the album of traditional music, released at the peak of the duo's commercial success as a rock and roll act, was unexpected and "ahead of its time".
-Rolling Stone, which awarded the album 4 out of 5 stars, noted that not even Elvis Presley "had the nerve to do an album as rootsy" as this one.
+The New Rolling Stone Album Guide, which awarded the album 4 out of 5 stars, noted that not even Elvis Presley "had the nerve to do an album as rootsy" as this one.